MaxKruse/MagnusOpus/README.md

 The backend of this service includes all nesseccary backend components to allow moderators to create tournaments, manage tournaments, and manage rounds.

 It will also provide for any needed backend components to allow users to upload and manage maps, as well as saving judgements in a database.
+To see a more detailed view, read [the readme](backend/README.md)

 The database will be multi-client compliant, meaning users will only ever see what they are supposed to see.
 The same goes for judges.
 Only staff gets clear views.